 The National Prescription Drug Take-Back Day aims to provide a safe, convenient, and responsible means of disposing of prescription drugs, while also educating the general public about the potential for abuse and medications.
-You can dispose of expired/unused prescription drugs at the following locations on Saturday, April 24, 2021, between 10am and 2pm:
+These occur in April and October.

 Sgt.
 Dennis Finch Law Enforcement Center - 851 Woodmere Avenue, Traverse City, MI 49686

 Site staff by the Traverse City Police Department

 Grand Traverse Mall - 3200 West South Airport Road, Traverse City, MI 49684

 (Parking Lot by Food Court Entrance)

 Peninsula Township Offices - 13235 Center Road, Traverse City, MI 49686